-Consider the volume of personal details in our lives that we remember accurately, and over long periods of time: The names of friends, colleagues, and people in our family; our own name, birthday, and addresses and phone numbers, real and virtual, past and present.
-We remember when we first fell in love, the births of our children, the deaths of our loved ones, where we work and have worked, how to get there, the teachers who have influenced us, scenes from movies, lines of poetry, the melodies and lyrics of hundreds of popular songs, a stinging insult we received decades ago.
-And our first kiss.
+Consider the volume of personal details in our lives that we remember accurately, and over long periods of time: The names of friends, colleagues, and people in our family; our own name, our birthday, and our addresses, past and present.
+We remember when we first fell in love, the births of our children, the deaths of our loved ones, where we work, the teachers who have influenced us, scenes from movies, lines of poetry, the melodies and lyrics of hundreds of popular songs, a stinging insult we received decades ago.
+Our first kiss.

 Memory can have unsurpassed endurance.
 Specific memories can last longer than the documents that validate them, which can get lost or destroyed, or actual physical structures, which deteriorate, grow dilapidated, and get torn down.
 Memories of parents and grandparents live on long after we have become parents and grandparents ourselves.